-How to Create a CCPA Policy for Your Website
+How to Create a CCPA-Compliant Privacy Policy for Your Website (Step-Wise Guide)

-California has taken steps to address this by introducing the California Consumer Privacy Act (CCPA) in 2020, later improved by the California Privacy Rights Act (CPRA).
-This law gives California residents significant control over their personal data.
+Consumer privacy is becoming very crucial these days.
+To combat this, California passed the California Consumer Privacy Act (CCPA) in 2020, and later the California Privacy Rights Act (CPRA) fortified it.
+This act gives California residents complete control over their personal data.

-The California Consumer Privacy Act (CCPA) is a law focused on data privacy, designed to protect the personal information of California residents.
+CCPA or California Consumer Privacy Act is legislation on data privacy and protection of personal information of citizens in California.
 It became effective on January 1, 2020.

 What are the Consumer Rights Under CCPA Act?